markgw/pimlico/docs/core/module_structure.rst

 to provide each output in the group as an alternative input.
 (See :doc:`/core/config` for more on alternative inputs and parameters.)

+Output groups are defined by the class attribute ``module_output_groups`` on the module info class and may be extended by overriding ``build_output_groups()`` to add more output groups containing further outputs added dependent on options and inputs.

 Optional outputs
 ~~~~~~~~~~~~~~~~